BER Ratings Ireland · SEAI / CSO EBA02 · 2024

 Why do western counties have more energy-poor homes?

-The concentration of E–G rated homes in Connacht and Ulster reflects the age and construction type of rural Irish housing.
-A large proportion of the rural western stock was built between 1940 and 1980 using cavity or single-skin masonry construction with little or no insulation — the standard of the period.
-These homes are structurally harder and more expensive to retrofit than more recent construction.
+The high E–G share in Connacht and Ulster comes down to age and construction type.
+Much of the rural western stock went up between 1940 and 1980 using cavity or single-skin masonry with little or no insulation — the standard of the period.
+These homes cost more to retrofit than newer builds and take more work to upgrade structurally.

-Income is a strong compounding factor: the correlation between county household income and BER E–G share is −0.82, the strongest statistical signal in the energy dataset.
-Lower-income counties show more energy-poor housing partly because older rural stock concentrates there, and partly because higher-income households are more likely to assess and retrofit their homes — skewing the certified sample toward more efficient ratings.
+Income compounds the problem.
+The correlation between county household income and BER E–G share is −0.82, the strongest signal in the energy dataset.
+Lower-income counties have more energy-poor housing partly because older rural stock concentrates there.
+Higher-income households also assess and retrofit more often — which skews the certified sample toward more efficient ratings.

 What is a BER certificate?

-A Building Energy Rating (BER) certificate is a standardised assessment of a home's energy performance, issued by a SEAI-registered assessor.
-It rates homes from A1 (highest efficiency, lowest energy cost) through to G (lowest efficiency, highest energy cost).
-A BER certificate is legally required when a property is sold or let in Ireland.
+A Building Energy Rating (BER) certificate measures a home's energy performance.
+A SEAI-registered assessor issues it and rates the home from A1 (most efficient, lowest energy cost) to G (least efficient, highest energy cost).
+Irish law requires a BER certificate when selling or renting a property.

 BER data — coverage and limitations

-The counties where energy need most clearly outpaces current retrofit investment — Clare, Donegal, Monaghan, Tipperary — are visible on the map above by switching between the E–G and retrofit rate layers.
-If the Warmer Homes scheme scales to meet its programme targets, the targeting gap should narrow over the next two reporting years.
+Clare, Donegal, Monaghan, and Tipperary show the clearest gap between energy need and retrofit investment.
+Switch between the E–G and retrofit rate layers on the map above to see this directly.
+If the Warmer Homes scheme scales to meet its targets, the gap should narrow over the next two reporting years.

 Explore BER and retrofit data on the map